CDN recommendations

 Describes how to use a content delivery network or content distribution network (CDN) within the Optimizely Digital Experience Platform (DXP), and provides general recommendations for how to configure caching specifically for CDN environments.

 The CDN stores a copy of your objects and, upon request, serves objects from these caches.
 The CDN servers are designed to cache content according to the cache rules you define in the HTTP cache headers for your web application.
-It is critical that you set these caching rules correctly for your solution to scale properly.
+You must set these caching rules correctly for your solution to scale properly.

 CDNs and web applications

-Setting up a CDN is fairly easy and, even with minor configuration work, you can get better performance.
+Setting up a CDN is fairly easy, and you can perform better even with minor configuration work.
 Develop your application with the CDN in mind from the start, and add proper cache headers based on what you want to achieve.
 This way, when you connect the CDN, it works automatically.

-You should control the cache settings in the web application rather than writing overriding rules in the CDN, because this can quickly get quite complex.
-However, there may be situations where you need rules, such as when you need special configurations, or if you do not want to deploy with these changes.
+You should control the cache settings in the web application rather than write overriding rules in the CDN because this can get complex.
+However, there may be situations where you need rules, such as when you need special configurations or do not want to deploy with these changes.

 - Version identifier plus indefinite caching